How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 Typical topics are: News, sports, entertainment, celebrities, politics, and of course everyone’s favorite: The weather.

-At this level, all conversation focuses exclusively on things that have nothing to do with the people who are talking.
+At this level, all conversation focuses exclusively on things that have nothing to do with the people who are speaking.

 Still, that doesn’t make it impossible for such communication to spark a connection.
 When someone brings up a topic that deeply excites me, but few other people care about, I definitely feel some connection with that person.